Ninja Chef Blender Blender Review

 • Extremely loud.

 The Ninja Chef is excellent for making single-serve smoothies.
 Although the jar has a big 72-ounce capacity, it's very easy to process small batches of ingredients when you're making a smoothie for one person.
 It completely incorporates fibrous ingredients into the mix, so your drink won't have bits of kale or blueberry skin left over.
-It comes with a 24-ounce personal jar and a resealable spout lid that you can use as a travel cup.
-However, the blade assembly for this jar isn't included.
-You can buy it separately, but it's still disappointing, especially because other Ninja blenders we've tested come with both sets of blades.
+It comes with a 24-ounce personal jar and a resealable spout lid, but it doesn't include a blade assembly.
+You can buy blades separately, but it's still disappointing, especially because most other Ninja blenders with personal jars come with both sets of blades.

 Pros